-What are some classical Ayurvedic hair oils for hair problems?
+Here are some top rated classical Ayurvedic hair oils and combinations for getting healthy hair.

-- Potent Ayurvedic hair oil for itching of the scalp: Durvadi kera tailam: Itchy head and dandruff ?
+- Ayurvedic Oil for Itching of the scalp: Durvadi Kera Tailam Itchy head and dandruff ?
 Durvadi it is!
 Prepared in coconut oil (or sesame oil), Durvadi relieves dandruff with the potent effects of durva leaves (Cynodon dactylon).

 - Ayurvedic Oil For Chronic Dandruff and Constipation: Dhurdhurapatradi Thailam & Triphala TabletsIf you prefer sesame oil to coconut oil, then you can use Dhurdhurapatradi tailam to treat hair fall and dandruff.
 It is made of the juice extract of dhurdurapathra (Datura metel) and is good for itching of the scalp and dandruff.This combination balances kapha and vata, dandruff, itching of the scalp, hair fall due to dandruff.
 Triphala is known to relieve digestive issues, constipation and increases the absorption of nutrients after digestion.
 Triphala contains gooseberry and hared that are beneficial for the hair.